-Unidentified MBA Student #1: And what is the impact on the economy in terms of production growth and all those factors?
+MBA S: And what is the impact on the economy in terms of production growth and all those factors?

 SIEGEL: Nouriel Roubini used to advise the Clinton administration.
 Nowadays, he enjoys the reputation of a Cassandra, a doomsayer.
 He warned of the subprime crisis long before most people did.
 And he was also issuing early warnings of a financial crisis.
 He blogs about these things, and he teaches about them.
 And he answers his students' questions about them.

 S: To what extent can the IMF play a constructive role in helping these emerging markets?

 ROUBINI: Well, you know, six months ago, everybody said that, you know, the IMF...